opentok/opentok-android-sdk-samples/README.md

-A custom video capturer will be helpful when:# OpenTok Android SDK Samples.

 This repository provides some examples for you to understand better the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).
 For details on the full OpenTok Android API, see the [reference documentation](https://tokbox.com/opentok/libraries/client/android/reference/index.html).

 Feel free to copy and modify the source code herein for your projects.
 Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok Android SDK.
 See the [License](LICENSE) for more information.